 The underwriters and their respective affiliates have, from time to time, performed, and may in the future perform, various financial advisory, commercial banking and investment banking services for us and our affiliates, for which they received or will receive customary fees and expense reimbursement.
-Certain of the underwriters or their affiliates may hold our commercial paper notes, our Senior Notes Q and/or our Senior Notes Y. Accordingly, certain of the underwriters or their affiliates may receive payments in respect of our commercial paper notes, our Senior Notes Q and/or our Senior Notes Y that are repaid with the proceeds of this offering.
+Certain of the underwriters or their affiliates may hold our commercial paper notes, our Senior Notes Q and/or our Senior Notes Q and/or our Senior Notes Y that are repaid with the proceeds of this offering.

-In addition, in the ordinary course of their business activities, the underwriters and their affiliates may make or hold a broad array of investments an actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers.
+In addition, in the ordinary course of their business activities, the underwriters and their affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers.
 Such investments and securities activities may involve securities and/or instruments of ours or our affiliates.
 If any of the underwriters or their affiliates has a lending relationship with us, certain of them routinely hedge, and certain others may hedge, their credit exposure to us consistent with their customary risk management policies.
 Typically, these underwriters or their affiliates would hedge such exposure by entering into transactions that consist of either the purchase of credit default swaps or the creation of short positions in our securities, including potentially the notes offered hereby.
 Any such credit default swaps or short positions could adversely affect future trading prices of the notes offered hereby.
 The underwriters and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments and may hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.